PDC World Championship: Defending champion Peter Wright loses to Kim Huybrechts - NewsBreak

 Related

-PDC world darts: Van Gerwen defeats Suljovic and Smith edges into last 16

-Michael van Gerwen maintained his pursuit of a fourth world title after defeating Mensur Suljovic 4-2 at Alexandra Palace.
-Van Gerwen opened up a 2-0 advantage in his match before the Austrian halved the deficit.
-Van Gerwen made it 3-1 before Suljovic hit back to remain in the tie.
-But the Dutchman clinched his place in the last 16 by winning the sixth set and will face either Dirk van Duijvenbode or Ross Smith next.

-PDC World Darts Championship odds, tips and prediction including Michael Van Gerwen and Gerwyn Price
+PDC World Darts Championship schedule including Michael Van Gerwen and Gerwyn Price

-Michael Van Gerwen is the favourite at this year’s PDC World Darts Championship but the Dutchman will face fierce competition in the hunt to claim the Sid Waddell Trophy.The likes of defending champion Peter Wright, who got the better of Michael Smith in a thrilling final 7- last year, and 2021 champion Gerwyn Price are the clear favourites with £500,000 up for grabs to the winner.In the build-up to the tournament Van Gerwen has hit back at critics who argue he should have more than three world titles given his talent, but the 33-year-old maintains he has nothing to prove.“Of...
+The PDC World Darts Championship is back with the magic of Ally Pally sure to produce some superb arrows.Peter Wright claimed a second title in last year’s championship, defeating Michael Smith in a thrilling final 7-5.Michael van Gerwen is the favourite once again, just ahead of 2021 champion Gerwyn Price, and the Dutch player, a three-time winner, insists he has nothing to prove.“Of course I want to add more, but as long as I keep winning tournaments, World Championships will follow,” he told the PA news agency.
+“That’s how it is, keep believing in yourself.
+People always say you have...

 BBC